Feeling lost? Can you relate to this Reddit post in the Career Guidance forum?

 - Make a simple list.

 Spend 5-10 minutes just writing out things you really like or love (no explanation, just the name of the item).
-There is no judgement to this list and nothing is too silly (Iced coffee, video games, tennis, music, dogs, photography, favorite subject(s) in school, friends, family, reading…) Walk away.
+There is no judgment to this list and nothing is too silly (Iced coffee, video games, tennis, music, dogs, photography, favorite subject(s) in school, friends, family, reading…) Walk away.
 Come back to it.
 Do any of these things give you clues on what type(s) of professions fascinate you?
 Then make a list of what you need to do from here (more school, internship, volunteering, pro-bono projects, part-time or full-time job).
-Stop and ask yourself how you can get more of these things in your day to day.
+Stop and ask yourself how you can get more of these things in your day today.

 - Consider yourself an Investigative Reporter, and talk to people about how they chose their areas of study and/or careers.

 The hope is that you are pleasantly surprised to hear many people have had this feeling and they moved forward anyway.
 They made decisions with the information they had, and their career and projects grew from there.
-This could help you recognize what is that next step you need to take.
+This could help you recognize what is the next step you need to take.

 I would tell that high schooler to go meet with military recruiting offices and see what they have to say.
 I’d also suggest they reach out to mechanical engineers and learn about what they work on and what they had to do to get there.
 If they are unsure of how to find any, check out LinkedIn to start.
 Many people look at those that they consider to be successful and see where they ended up – often we miss the part of the story about what they had to do to get there.
 This is what we should be looking to uncover, and that may give us insights on what our next steps can be.